 1.Congregations everywhere provide a national “safety net” and thus may be seen as a star of hope.
 At the 90 percent level of response, FACT shows why churches are seen as the last resort for the lives of so many people across the country.

 2. With amazing affinity, Muslim congregations (masjeds) have the same high level of community caring as the churches and synagogues down the street.
 With their FACT data, the Council on American-Islamic Relations shows that mosques assist families and individuals with cash (90%), counseling (77%), food (77%), prison or jail programs (66%), and clothing (64%).
 These typically higher rates of support reflect a deep commitment to help people get a foothold in society.

 3. There may be a dangerous precedent evident in all this, however.
 Religious congregations should be careful not to translate high levels of crisis care (which typically involves brief, low-investment contact) into the long-term, heavy commitments such as charitable choice-funded programs that are required in nurturing and transformation ministries.
 Astonishing levels of congregational compassion should not entice congregations to involvement beyond their capacity to sustain.

 In the FACT data, faith communities of all sorts report high levels of response to community social concerns.
 This priority of all religious groups is a natural expression of faith in action

-Professor Dudley of Hartford Seminary is co-director of the FACT project.
+Professor Dudley of Hartford International University is co-director of the FACT project.